-Founders Factory Africa invests in pre-seed and seedstage startups and it's important to understand that the context of pre-seed according to Rajiv is meant as early as you can invest, which is predominantly ideation phase.
-Founders Factory focuses their criteria based on one page, one deck, one slide, an idea and they then turn that into a revenue-driving business with their highly qualified team of corporate networks.
-The whole idea behind that is not necessarily to compete with the series A capital or later stage capital that is available but rather to help build a more investable pipeline of business and start-ups that are going to solve that pre-seed gap that we all know exists.
-Essentially trying to mitigate the risk associated with early-stage investment.
+Founders Factory Africa invests in pre-seed and seedstage startups, which means anything from an idea/ concept to a pre-Series A startup on the continent, within their core sectors of FinTech, HealthTech and AgriTech.
+The whole idea behind that is not to compete with the series A capital or later stage capital that is available but rather to help build a more investable pipeline of business and start-ups that are going to solve that pre-seed gap that we all know exists.
+Essentially trying to mitigate the risk associated with early-stage investment by creating an early enabling environment for founders to thrive.